MileHacker Logo

 Group Travel

-• For groups, pre-book accommodation and transport well in advance.
+• For groups, pre-book a place to stay and how to get around well in advance.

-• Consider hiring a private driver for convenience if your budget Allows, especially for day trips or airport transfers.
+• An option is to hire a private driver for convenience if your budget Allows, especially for day trips or airport transfers.

-• This makes it simpler logistics for your group.
+• This makes it simpler logistics for your party.

 • Coordinate designated meeting places and schedules to avoid delays.